luyuanqi/learngit/readme.txt

 Git is a distributed version control system
-Git is a free software distribute under CPL
+Git is a a free software distribute under CPL
 Git is instersting
 Git tracks changes of files
 name you